oscpache/gl-shade/README.md

     -> Requirements: CUDA version 7.0 or higher (since syntax c++11 is used)

-For compiling and executing on a linux like operating system
+Compiling and executing on a linux like operating system

     -> Compile: nvcc glshade.cu -o a.out -std=c++11 -O2 -D=fID -Xcompiler -fopenmp